Fundament-Software/scopes/doc/cpp_users.rst

     # how to create trivial bindings for a C library

     # include thirdparty.h and make its declarations available as a scope object
+    let thirdparty =
         include "thirdparty.h"
-        import thirdparty # when this is commented out, declarations will be directly imported into the local scope
-        # filter "^thirdparty_.*$" # when import is not specified, import only
-                                     functions matching this regular expression
             options "-I" (module-dir .. "/../include") # specify options for clang

-    # access defines and constants from thirdparty.h
+    # access a define from thirdparty.h
-    if thirdparty.USE_SHARED_LIBRARY
+    if thirdparty.define.USE_SHARED_LIBRARY
         # load thirdparty as a shared library from system search paths
         if (operating-system == 'windows)
             load-library "thirdparty.dll"